DenisMekh/TaskTrackerConsole/README.md

-# 📝 TaskTrackerCLI: A Simple Command-Line Task Manager for https://roadmap.sh/projects/task-tracker
+# 📝 TaskTrackerCLI: A Simple Command-Line Task Manager

 **TaskTrackerCLI** is a minimalist and fast command-line tool for managing your tasks directly from the terminal.\